 Modules Introduction

-This feature is known as extensions or add-ons, Dokan presently accompanies a premium or pro and free Modules in right now added packages that effectively further develop the client experience.
-These Modules work the same way as the previous extensions did except that they are much easier and better to manage.
+This feature is known as an extension or add-on.
+Dokan presently offers premium and free Modules in additional packages that effectively further develop the client experience.
+These Modules work the same way as the previous extensions did, except that they are much easier and better to manage.
 You can now simply view and control all your add-ons from a single page or post.
-You will also get the latest updates for all the upcoming modules from now directly from within the plugin.
-And also there are no more manual downloads and installation!
+You will also get the latest updates for all the upcoming modules from now on directly from within the plugin.
+Also, there are no more manual downloads and installations!

 Also Read: Benefits of Building an Open-Source Knowledge Base